 It is still important to recycle as much as possible though, including wrapping paper (test if it can be recycled by checking that it does not unfold again if you scrunch it up) and food waste such as turkey bones and potato peel.

 Yes, we will be supplying your three-weekly residual bags.
-They will now be grey bags which will be posted through your letterbox when being delivered.
+They will now be grey bags which will be delivered with your new recycling containers.

 No, only waste in a grey PCC residual bag will be collected.

 If households wish to place their bags in a container for collection at the kerbside this will be accepted.
 We would request the containers are no larger than 240 litres to enable the operatives to manually empty the container.

 When we planned this service we considered a number of options and decided that bags were the best option.
 Bags are easier to store for the majority of households and some residents are unable to handle wheelie bins or live in properties where the bins cannot be presented safely.

 Plastic bags are the most practical solution in terms of storage space, hygiene and weight.
 Also all of our new receptacles are made from recycled plastic.